intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/inception/README.md

-# Inception Model on ImageNet
+# Inception Model on Imagenet
-This example demonstrates how to use BigDL to train and evaluate [Inception v1](https://arxiv.org/abs/1409.4842) (or [Inception v2](https://arxiv.org/abs/1502.03167)) architecture on the [ImageNet](http://image-net.org/index) data.
+This example demonstrates how to use BigDL to train and evaluate [Inception v1](https://arxiv.org/abs/1409.4842) architecture on the [ImageNet](http://image-net.org/index) data.

-## Get the BigDL Files
+## Get the JAR
-You can build BigDL refer to [Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page) from the source code
+You can build one by refer to the
+[Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page) from the source code.
+We will release a pre-build package soon.

 ## Prepare the data
 You can download imagenet-2012 data from <http://image-net.org/download-images>.